Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Theoretical Analysis

-\begin{Theorem} In the modified BA-2Motifs classification task described above, consider the ECLs $f_\text{enc}^{sa}$ and $f_\text{enc}^{sp}$, which correspond to the semantic-agnostic augmentation $P^{sa}_{G'|G}$ and the semantic-preserving augmentation $P^{sp}_{G'|G}$, respectively, with edge-drop probability $p > 0.3$, and as the size of the unlabeled training set $\mathcal{T}_u$ grows asymptotically large, the following hold: \\i) The error rate of an empirical risk minimization (ERM) operating on the embeddings from $f_\mathrm{enc}^{\mathrm{sa}}(G)$ converges to $\dfrac{q}{2}$. \\ii) The error rate of an ERM operating on the embeddings from $f_\mathrm{enc}^{\mathrm{sp}}(G)$ converges to $0$. \end{Theorem}

-This theorem suggests that semantics-preserving augmentations can endow the ECL with the capability of producing embeddings that facilitate perfect classification in the asymptotic regime, while semantics-agnostic augmentations inevitably lead to significantly higher error rates.
-Although the theorem is demonstrated on a benchmark dataset, the underlying principles are potentially extendable to more real-world scenarios, where critical substructures determine graph labels~\cite{ying2019gnnexplainer,luo2020parameterized,yuan2021explainability}.
+\begin{Theorem} In the modified BA-2Motifs classification task described above, consider the ECLs $f_\text{enc}^{sa}$ and $f_\text{enc}^{sp}$, which correspond to the semantic-agnostic augmentation $P^{sa}_{G'|G}$ and the semantic-preserving augmentation $P^{sp}_{G'|G}$, respectively, with edge-drop probability $p > 0.3$, and as the size of the unlabeled training set $\mathcal{T}_u$ grows asymptotically large, the following hold: \\i) The error rate of an empirical risk minimization (ERM) operating on the embeddings from $f_\mathrm{enc}^{\mathrm{sa}}(G)$ converges to $\dfrac{q}{2}$. \\ii) The error rate of an ERM operating on the embeddings from $f_\mathrm{enc}^{\mathrm{sp}}(G)$ converges to $0$. \end{Theorem} This theorem suggests that semantics-preserving augmentations can endow the ECL with the capability of producing embeddings that facilitate perfect classification in the asymptotic regime, while semantics-agnostic augmentations inevitably lead to significantly higher error rates.
+Although the theorem is demonstrated on a benchmark dataset, the underlying principles are potentially extendable to more real-world scenarios, where critical substructures determine graph labels~\cite{ying2019gnnexplainer,yuan2021explainability}.